Mexia Supermarket: Cleanup

 The Health Department partnered with the Environmental Management and Code Enforcement departments and hired contractors from Garner Environmental to aid in the cleanup.
 Prior to the cleanup, several precautions were taken in order to ensure a safe environment.

 Speaking to the Fort Worth Star-Telegram, Boerner said, "We have flies, rats, and other things living in it.
 It's not so much the animals but the potential diseases they carry."
 He later said, "I've been in this business for 14 years, this is the first I've ever heard of this.
 You think of what has been there for 90 days—produce, dairy, meats.
 It's kind of hard to comprehend."

-During the weekends 13 to 14 of November, the building was fumigated.
+The building was fumigated over the weekend of November 13–14.
 The cleanup was scheduled to begin on November 15; however, it was postponed until the following day to collect federally required indoor air samples for analysis and to ensure worker safety.
 This precaution was taken due to the sheer volume of chemicals used during fumigation.

-The diseases that festered in the store included E. coli, which city spokesperson Pat Svacina said was “abundant, active, and growing” when workers first entered the building on November 3.
-That day, an environmental management specialist also detected “dangerous gases and low level of oxygen inside the store.”
+The diseases that festered in the store included E. coli, which city spokesperson Pat Svacina said was "abundant, active, and growing" when workers first entered the building on November 3.
+That day, an environmental management specialist also detected "dangerous gases and low levels of oxygen inside the store".

-As an additional safety measure, the workers had to be in hazmat suits complete with air filtration system and be decontaminated every time they left the building.
+As an additional safety measure, the workers had to be in hazmat suits complete with air filtration systems and be decontaminated every time they left the building.

 Workers used loaders and shovels to collect rotten food and any resulting liquid material from the store, which they then transferred to large, sealed trash containers.
 Workers were relieved to find that most of the perishable items had been packaged in plastic or other packaging, making cleanup easier than expected.
 No cuts of meat were left hanging as initially feared.

-By November 23, all food products were removed from the building and the end of the cleanup operation was scheduled for November 26.
+By November 23, all food products were removed from the building, and the end of the cleanup operation was scheduled for November 26.
 Despite this, the sanitation of the building was not completed until November 30.

 The initial cost of the cleanup was estimated at $10,000, but it was quickly surpassed.
-Svacina told the Star-Telegram on November 23 that “Last week, they were saying costs were accuring at between $5,000 and $8,000 a day.
+Svacina told the Star-Telegram on November 23 that "Last week, they were saying costs were accruing at between $5,000 and $8,000 a day.
 It will be a substantial amount of money, well over $10,000."
-It is unknown who footed the cleanup bill, as the final source referencing the cost said, “The city maintains that someone will pay for the cleanup, which is estimated to be in the tens of thousands of dollars, or the city will place a lien on the property.”
+It is unknown who footed the cleanup bill, as the final source referencing the cost said, "The city maintains that someone will pay for the cleanup, which is estimated to be in the tens of thousands of dollars, or the city will place a lien on the property."